Naturphilosophie: German philosophy

 Naturphilosophie translated into English would mean "philosophy of nature", and its scope began to be taken in a broad way.
 Johann Gottfried Herder, particularly taken in opposition to Immanuel Kant, was a precursor of Schelling:

 Herder's dynamic view of nature was developed by Goethe and Schelling and led to the tradition of Naturphilosophie [...]

 Later Friedrich Schlegel theorised about a particular German strand in philosophy of nature, citing Jakob Böhme, Johannes Kepler and Georg Ernst Stahl, with Jan Baptist van Helmont as an edge case.
 Frederick Beiser instead traces Naturphilosophie as developed by Schelling, Hegel, Schlegel and Novalis to a crux in the theory of matter, and identifies the origins of the line they took with the vis viva theory of matter in the work of Gottfried Leibniz.

-Subsequently Schelling identified himself with Baruch de Spinoza, to whose thought he saw himself as approaching.
+Subsequently Schelling identified himself with Baruch Spinoza, to whose thought he saw himself as approaching.
 The Darstellung meines Systems, and the expanded treatment in the lectures on a System der gesamten Philosophie und der Naturphilosophie insbesondere given in Würzburg in 1804, contain elements of Spinoza's philosophy.

 Schelling

 In a short space of time Schelling produced three works: Ideen zu einer Philosophie der Natur als Einleitung in das Studium dieser Wissenschaft, 1797 (Ideas for a Philosophy of Nature as Introduction to the Study of this Science); Von der Weltseele, 1798 (On the World Soul); and Erster Entwurf eines Systems der Naturphilosophie, 1799 (First Plan of a System of the Philosophy of Nature).
 As criticism of scientific procedure, these writings retain a relevance.
 Historically, according to Richards:

 Despite the tentativeness of their titles, these monographs introduced radical interpretations of nature that would reverberate through the sciences, and particularly the biology, of the next century.
 They developed the fundamental doctrines of Naturphilosophie.

-In System des transzendentalen Idealismus, 1800 (System of Transcendental Idealism) Schelling included ideas on matter and the organic in Part III.
+In System des transzendentalen Idealismus, 1800 (System of Transcendental Idealism), Schelling included ideas on matter and the organic in Part III.
 They form just part of a more ambitious work that takes up other themes, in particular aesthetics.
 From this point onwards Naturphilosophie was less of a research concern for him, as he reformulated his philosophy.
 However, it remained an influential aspect of his teaching.
 For a short while, he edited a journal, the Neue Zeitschrift für speculative Physik (bound volume 1802).

 Schelling's Naturphilosophie was a way in which he worked himself out of the tutelage of Fichte, with whom he quarrelled decisively towards the end of the 1790s.
 More than that, however, it brought him within the orbit of Johann Wolfgang von Goethe, both intellectually and (as a direct consequence of Goethe's sympathetic attitude) by a relocation; and it broke with basic Kantian tenets.
 Iain Hamilton Grant writes: